About the live stream

 Yes, they will be able to submit their questions via Telegram at @CyberPolygon_TechSupport.

 About scenario 1.
-Defence
+Defense

 Does Blue Team have a list of vulnerabilities similar to that of Red Team (according to the scenario legend)?